What is product discovery documentation and why does it matter?

 • The Ideal State - What success looks like, how stakeholders would benefit if solved

-• Keep it to one page—forces clarity and prioritization of what matters most
+• Keep it to one page - forces clarity and prioritization of what matters most

-• Use plain language—no jargon, no technical terms that exclude stakeholders
+• Use plain language - no jargon, no technical terms that exclude stakeholders

 The biggest mistakes are: jumping to solutions before understanding the problem, confusing symptoms with root causes, defining problems too broadly or too narrowly, ignoring stakeholder perspectives, and failing to articulate what success looks like.
-Each leads to wasted effort on solutions that don't address the real challenge.

 • Solution-first thinking - Starting with 'we need an app' instead of understanding the underlying need